Kent Trading Standards Checked Scheme

 The decision to use ADR is for your customers to make, the business cannot initiate ADR.

-You acknowledge that a copy of the final decision shall be provided to KCC by the ADR scheme.
+You acknowledge that a copy of the final decision will be provided to KCC by the ADR scheme.
 Under the membership terms you do not have a right to appeal an ADR decision (to the maximum extent legally permitted).

 All investigations undertaken will be done so fairly, as quickly as possible and by appropriate, qualified and experienced members of staff.

-17. Complaints and Compliments about the Scheme
+18. Complaints and Compliments about the Scheme

 We want to hear about your experience of being a member of our scheme; complaints and compliments can help us improve the service we provide to members.